Zombi 2: Soundtrack

 The score to Zombi 2 was composed by Fabio Frizzi, who frequently scored Fulci's works, including Sette note in nero, I quattro dell'apocalisse and Sella d'argento previously.
 Zombi 2 marked the first time the two had worked together on a straight horror movie as opposed to their previous spaghetti Western and giallo work.
-Frizzi would go on to compose for many more horror films with and without Fulci.
+Frizzi would go on to compose music for many more horror films, both with and without Fulci.

 Frizzi's work on Zombi 2—particularly "Seq.
 6", the sequence composed for the eye-gouging scene—was inspired by the melody of the Beatles' 1967 song "A Day in the Life".
 Elsewhere in the score, Frizzi included Caribbean musical cues, which he noted were intended to "pleasantly deceive" the audience.
 A medley of the score was later included as part of Frizzi's 2013 Fulci 2 Frizzi live tour, including the 2014 live album release Fulci 2 Frizzi: Live at Union Chapel.
 The score itself was released on vinyl by Death Waltz Records in 2015, with new artwork by Tom Beauvais.